dechantoine/ModelingEarthquakeDamage/README.md

 ### 4 - Regression

 Since labels of this dataset are ordinal, it is possible to apply regression on it.
 Once regression is fitted, I have to find the optimum boundaries to separate predictions in 3 bins.
 In this notebook, I fit linear regression, softmax regression, elastic net and degre 2 polynomial regression (with some tricks to avoid lack of memory).

 ### 5 - Classifiers

+In this notebook, I fit then evaluate by crossvalidation some of the most used algorithms for classification : Decision Tree, Random Forest and Nearest Neighbors.
+I also tune them by using skopt library.

 ### 6 - Multi Layered Perceptron

+Here come the deep learning !
+In this notebook, I design and tune the best neural network to suit this dataset.
+I use regularization, optimizers and control the learning curves to avoid overfitting.

 ### 7 - Ensemble Learning

+Now that we have algorithms from decent to good, I use the power of ensemble learning to get a slight boost to my current best score.

 ### 8 - Error and bias analysis of each algorithm

+Coming soon !